 - Articles cannot promote any one company, brand, product or organization.

 - We generally will not consider for publication material that has been published or is pending for publication in other media.
 If your piece is time-sensitive or you have inquiries from other publications, please note that in your submission.
+We discourage submissions of chapters from books.
 While simultaneous submissions are acceptable, if we accept the article for publication, we expect you to withdraw it from consideration elsewhere.
 For questions about the status of your article’s review, please email [email protected].

 - The Journal does not accept book reviews but will on occasion, at the discretion of the editor, publish a staff-written story about a book of interest to the legal community.